-The sections on Business Environment on pages 54 through 70, and the disclosures therein, provide a synopsis of the business environment trends and risks facing the Corporation.
+The sections on Business Environment, and the disclosures therein, provide a synopsis of the business environment trends and risks facing the Corporation.
 However, no single trend or risk stands alone.
 The relationship between trends and risks is dynamic, and the economic climate can exacerbate this relationship.
 This discussion should be read in this context.

-Aggregates and Cement Business' Trends
+Building Materials Business' Trends

-The Aggregates and Cement businesses typically serve customers in construction aggregates-related markets.
-These businesses are strongly affected by activity within the construction marketplace, which is cyclical in nature.
+The Building Materials business typically serves customers in construction aggregates-related markets.
+This business is strongly affected by activity within the construction marketplace, which is cyclical in nature.
 Consequently, the Corporation's profitability is sensitive to national, regional and local economic conditions and especially to cyclical swings in construction spending.
 The cyclical swings in construction spending are in turn affected by fluctuations in interest rates; access to capital markets; levels of public-sector infrastructure funding; and demographic, geographic and population dynamics.
 Per the U.S. Census Bureau, total construction spending increased 5% in 2016 compared with 2015.

 The heavy construction business, including the production of aggregates and cement products, is conducted outdoors.
-Therefore, erratic weather patterns, precipitation and other weather-related conditions, including snowstorms, droughts, flooding and hurricanes, can significantly affect production schedules, shipments, costs, efficiencies and profitability of the Aggregates and Cement businesses.
+Therefore, erratic weather patterns, precipitation and other weather-related conditions, including snowstorms, droughts, flooding and hurricanes, can significantly affect production schedules, shipments, costs, efficiencies and profitability of the Building Materials business.
 Generally, the financial results for the first and fourth quarters are significantly lower than the second and third quarters due to winter weather.